Bodhi and Friends

-Bodhi and Friends is the flagship property of CIT, a children's multimedia company founded by Poman Lo.
-CIT has launched the award-winning 3D animation TV series from February 2014, Bodhi and Friends: Space Squad, which is broadcast all over China and Hong Kong.
-CIT has also launched BodhiWorld, a portal which is designed to provide a professional, child-friendly platform for parents and children to access and enjoy.
+Bodhi and Friends is an animated television series produced in Hong Kong.
+It serves as flagship property of Century Innovative Technology Limited, a children's multimedia company founded by Poman Lo.
+CIT has launched the award-winning 3D animation TV series, Bodhi and Friends: Space Squad, from February 2014, which is widely broadcast throughout China and Hong Kong.
+Additionally, CIT has introduced BodhiWorld, a child-friendly platform.